 Why Mindfulness Matters

-A framework or idea to help see why mindful awareness is so critical is that whatever we are able to see, experience, or make in to an object in our awareness is something we are no longer blindly identified with and caught in.
+A framework or idea to help see why mindful awareness is so critical is that whatever we are able to see, experience, or make it into an object in our awareness is something we are no longer blindly identified with and caught in.

 - As soon as we can see it we can work with it.
 When we realize this is a story, we can begin the story in a new way.
 We can take a creative position.
 The beauty of that is the malleability of reality.